 The Treasurer of the Del Norte County Treasurer is responsible for maintaining the cash and investment pool.
-The total cash deposited with the County was \$348,945 as of June 30, 2018.
+The total cash deposited with the County was \$343,971Error!
+Not a valid link. as of June 30, 2020.

 Credit Risk, Carrying Amount and Market Value of Investments: